gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-04/index.md

 - You can now use Docker images with the `lambda` module by specifying the new input variables `image_uri`, `entry_point`, `command`, and `working_directory`.
-- We renamed all our repos to use HashiCorp's naming convention (`terraform-&lt;cloud&gt;-&lt;name&gt;`, e.g., `terraform-aws-vpc`), so we went through each repo and updated all the internal references.
+- We renamed all our repos to use HashiCorp&apos;s naming convention (`terraform-&lt;cloud&gt;-&lt;name&gt;`, e.g., `terraform-aws-vpc`), so we went through each repo and updated all the internal references.
 This should not affect functionality.